evsi8432/sublinear-HMM-inference/README.md

 # sublinear-HMM-inference

 This repository contains all of the code and data from "Variance-Reduced Stochastic Optimization for Efficient Inference of Hidden Markov Models" by Sidrow et al. (2024).
+All code was run using Python 3.9.12.

 In order to run the simualtion study, navigate to the `src` directory and run the command `python sim_study x y`, where `x` is the number hours for the code to run and `y` is an integer between 0 and 399.
 In the paper, `x` was set to 12 and the code was run on all values of `y` from 0 to 399.